This article is about how to hide extensions even in short hair.

 - A Curling Iron

 - Extension brush

 Step 1: Prep your hair extensions using these steps below, and you won’t go wrong!

 Brush both your hair and your extensions – this helps smooth the hair and detangle those knots!
-Ps – don’t forget to use an extension-friendly brush, take a look at some options here.
+Ps – don’t forget to use an extension-friendly brush.

 Step 2: Separate your hair into sections.

 You’ll want to separate the hair near the nape of your neck to attach your first extension.
 Start from the middle-back of the ear to the middle-back of the other ear.
 It’s on this line that you’ll want to attach your extension.

 Step 3: Prepare your natural locks with hair spray.

 Your clip ins needs strong hair to hold it up when you have short hair.
 The secret is hairspray to make your hair stronger and to lock in the clip or tape a lot easier.